- 3.01: Definitions

 (a) Occupational therapists must exercise their professional judgement when determining the number of supportive personnel they can safely and effectively supervise to ensure that quality care is provided at all times.

-(b) Licensed occupational therapy personnel must provide adequate staff to patient ratio at all times to ensure the provision of safe, quality care.
+(b) Licensed occupational therapy personnel must provide adequate staff to client ratio at all times to ensure the provision of safe, quality care.

 (c) An occupational therapist must provide supervision to the following persons rendering occupational therapy services: